deis/deis/client/README.rst

 Deis controller.
 To set up a Deis controller, see the `Installation`_ documentation.

-Registration will discover SSH keys automatically and use the `standard environment variables`_ to configure the EC2 provider.
+Registration will discover SSH keys automatically and use environment variables to configure Amazon EC2, Rackspace, and DigitalOcean providers.

 .. code-block:: console